Powered paragliding: Regulations

-In most countries, paramotor pilots operate under simple rules that spare them certification requirements for pilot and gear.
-Those laws, however, limit where they can fly—specifying that pilots avoid areas of urban/suburban population and larger airports to minimize risk to other people or aircraft.
-U.S. pilots operate under Federal Aviation Administration regulation Part 103.
-As powered heavier-than-air flying vehicles with wings, paramotors are technically a type of airplane, but in legal circles they are not typically classified as such.
+In most countries, paramotor pilots operate under simple rules that spare them from burdensome certification requirements.

+United States

+In the United States, powered paragliders are regulated as aircraft by the FAA, meeting the definition in 14 CFR 1.1 - General definitions, being a "device that is used or intended to be used for flight in the air".

+U.S. pilots virtually always operate under 14 CFR § 103.
+Under this regulation, neither a license nor specific training is required though the sport is more dangerous when practiced without proper training.
+Pilots are restricted in where they can fly and must avoid areas of urban/suburban population to minimize risk to other people or property.
+Pilots may also only fly themselves and may not take a passenger without a waiver from the FAA.

+United Kingdom

 In the United Kingdom, paramotors are regulated by the Civil Aviation Authority, are classified as self-propelled hang-gliders, and can be flown without registration or a license as long as they weigh less than 70 kg, have a stall speed not exceeding 35 knots, and are foot-launched.
 Wheel-launched paramotors are allowed under the additional conditions that they do not carry passengers, and have a stall speed of 20 knots or less, but may weigh up to 75 kg if they carry a reserve parachute.